dela444/chat_app/README.md

 Additional features include rate limiting to prevent spamming, as well as the ability to display user online/offline status.

-Since Heroku discontinued its free tier, I deployed both the frontend and backend of my application on Vercel, with the database hosted on Supabase.
-However, Vercel has limitations regarding request execution time, particularly with Redis and sockets, but the application works smoothly in the local environment.

-**Update**: To overcome the limitations encountered with Vercel, I have found a better solution by deploying the backend of the application on Render.
-This deployment has resolved the issues related to request execution time.
-You can access the live application here: [Chat Application Demo](https://chat-app-fe-seven.vercel.app).

 In addition to the project description, I have also created a demo video providing a quick overview of the application.
 You can watch the demo video [here](https://youtu.be/Ii9fKDRG1-c).

 ## Repositories